 This course is the last stage of the three-part Professional Diploma of Medicinal Cannabis.
 The education pathway is Professional Certificate of Medicinal Cannabis, Advanced Certificate of Medicinal Cannabis and Professional Diploma of Medicinal Cannabis.

 This Professional Diploma of Medicinal Cannabis is for medical doctors who wish to learn how to improve patient outcomes with medicinal cannabis, especially those patients with conditions commonly seen in general practice.
 This qualification is last stage of the Professional Diploma of Medicinal Cannabis.

-This course is for medical doctors and degree-qualified nurses that work under their supervision.
+This course is for physicians and degree qualified medical professionals.
 The prerequisite for the Professional Diploma of Medicinal Cannabis is the Advanced Certificate of Medicinal Cannabis (or qualification deemed equivalent).
 Participants do not have to pass an IELTS test but, as the courses are delivered in English, proficiency in listening, reading and writing English is assumed.

 Course participants will: